 Activity and Objective Areas

-The Wastewater Division is separated into three distinct activity and objective areas:
+The Wastewater Division is separated into four distinct activity and objective areas:

-Composting - Treated bio-solids are incorporated into compost products
+- Composting - Treating bio-solids and incorporating into compost products

 Collection and Treatment